tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 imageRGB[((y*scene->width) +x *scene->stride)+2] = blue;
 ```

-for convenience you can use the set_pixel24 and set_pixel32 helpers to write image data similar to hzeller's library.
+for convenience, you can use the set_pixel24 and set_pixel32 helpers to write image data similar to hzeller's library.
 these functions are inline versions of the above code.